International Relations BA

 The Department offers courses in international studies with a special focus on the European Union and Central Europe.
 During the three years of studies we equip our students with the necessary theoretical and historical basics to understand the processes of global development.
 The skills our students acquire enable them to handle challenges in an increasingly globalized World both in private and public institutions.
 Our graduates may seek employment at financial and commercial institutions, in the public sector, in state and municipal administration, and also in the non-profit and non-governmental sector.

-The undergraduate program enables students to apply for Master- level degree in International Relations or in any other areas of social sciences.
+The undergraduate program enables students to apply for a master- level degree in International Relations or in any other areas of social sciences.

 Job examples